 You might be thinking that co-located teams are much better at that, but that’s not always the case.
 Your people could be working shoulder to shoulder and still experience psychological distance that prevents them from functioning like a well-oiled mechanism.

-As a manager of a remote team, you need to shorten that distance by fostering a feeling that your team members are creating something great together.
+Excelling at communication for distributed teams follows the same principles that good office-based communication should.
+As a remote team manager, you need to shorten that distance by fostering a feeling that your team members are creating something great together.